-13.2 BINDING OBLIGATIONS.
+- 13.2 BINDING OBLIGATIONS.
 The representations made in the Application bind the Applicant and shall become a contractual obligation of the Developer and the Ownership Entity and any Entity the Developer or the Ownership Entity is representing in the presentation of the Application or a successor in interest in the event Tax Credits are awarded to a proposed Project.
-The contractual obligation constitutes the agreement between the parties, as represented by the Developer or Ownership Entity, within the following documents: the QAP, Application (with any permitted amendments), and any other agreements executed between IFA and the Ownership Entity.

-13.3 LAND USE RESTRICTION AGREEMENT (LURA).
+The contractual obligation constitutes the agreement between the parties, as represented by the Developer or Ownership Entity, within the following documents: the QAP, Application (with any permitted amendments), and any other agreements executed between IFA and the Ownership Entity. - 13.3 LAND USE RESTRICTION AGREEMENT (LURA).
 The Project shall be subject to the LURA, which is an agreement between IFA and the Ownership Entity and all its successors in interest.
-The LURA shall conform to the requirements of IRC Section 42(h), Iowa Code Section 16.35 and the QAP.

-13.4 NO REPRESENTATION OR WARRANTY REGARDING THE QAP.
-IFA makes no representation or warranty to any Person or Entity as to compliance issues or the feasibility or viability of any Project.

-13.5 IFA POLICY ON CIVIL RIGHTS COMPLIANCE.
+The LURA shall conform to the requirements of IRC Section 42(h), Iowa Code Section 16.35 and the QAP. - 13.4 NO REPRESENTATION OR WARRANTY REGARDING THE QAP.
+IFA makes no representation or warranty to any Person or Entity as to compliance issues or the feasibility or viability of any Project. - 13.5 IFA POLICY ON CIVIL RIGHTS COMPLIANCE.
 The Applicant and any of its employees, agents, or sub-contractors doing business with IFA understand and agree that it is the responsibility of the Developer, Ownership Entity, and Management Company to adhere to and comply with all federal civil rights legislation, including the Fair Housing Laws, the Americans with Disabilities Act, as well as any state and local civil rights legislation.
-The Developer and Ownership Entity are responsible for being aware of and complying with all non-discrimination provisions of federal, state, or local law.

-13.6 VIOLENCE AGAINST WOMEN ACT (VAWA).
-The Applicant and any of its employees, agents, or subcontractors doing business with IFA understand and agree that it is the responsibility of the Developer and Ownership Entity to adhere to and comply with the Violence Against Women Act, including adding the VAWA lease terms provided by the authority to its leases.
-PART C - CONSTRUCTION REQUIREMENTS
+The Developer and Ownership Entity are responsible for being aware of and complying with all non- discrimination provisions of federal, state, or local law.
+IFA uses public records from the Iowa Civil Rights Commission to search previous Civil Rights complaints. - 13.6 VIOLENCE AGAINST WOMEN ACT (VAWA).
+The Applicant and any of its employees, agents, or subcontractors doing business with IFA understand and agree that it is the responsibility of the Developer and Ownership Entity to adhere to and comply with the Violence Against Women Act, including adding the VAWA lease terms provided by the Authority to its leases. - 13.7 SECTION 504 OF THE REHABILITATION ACT OF 1973.
+To comply with Section 8.27 of Section 504 of the Rehabilitation Act of 1973, the Owner shall lease Accessible Units designed for persons with disabilities to tenants requiring the accessibility features of the Unit.
+The Applicant shall agree to require a lease addendum to be executed by a tenant(s) occupying that Accessible Unit, who does not require such Accessible features.
+In the lease addendum, the tenant shall agree to move to a comparable non-accessible Unit upon the request of the Owner with moving expenses to be paid by the Owner.
+The lease addendum shall be submitted no less than 120 days prior to the Placed-in-Service Date.
+The Property shall maintain the lease addendum throughout the Compliance Period and the Extended Use Period.

+PART C CONSTRUCTION REQUIREMENTS